jimd80/MicrobitUsbKeyboard/README.md

 Download the [list of "secret" game codes](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/Gamecodes.csv?raw=true) here as a text/csv file.

+## Micro:bit game controller (sender) fast alternative

-Alternatively, if there is not enough time to include the Micro:bit programming as a part of the game, there is also a ready to use program: [DojoGameControllerUniversal project](https://makecode.microbit.org/S17170-50597-42799-53089) or download [DojoGameControllerUniversal.hex](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/microbit-DojoGameControllerUniversal.hex?raw=true) and drag&drop it to the Micro:bit drive letter.
+If there is not enough time to include the Micro:bit programming as a part of the game, there is also a ready to use program: [DojoGameControllerUniversal project](https://makecode.microbit.org/S17170-50597-42799-53089) or download [DojoGameControllerUniversal.hex](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/microbit-DojoGameControllerUniversal.hex?raw=true) and drag&drop it to the Micro:bit drive letter.

 You can hand over the pre-programmed Micro:bits to the participants, but they'll still need to assign their personal "secret" game code to the Micro:bit.
 This allowes to use the exact same program for each controller.
 To set the game code, tell the participants to follow the steps below.
 ### Usage of the DojoGameControllerUniversal: